maliksh7/bootstrap4-coursera-course/README.md

 ### b) Create a responsive web page design
 ### c) Make use of web tools to setup and manage web sites.
 This course also includes an honors track that enables you to work on your own project developing a website using Bootstrap 4.

+## Note:
-You need to have prior good working knowledge of HTML, CSS and JavaScript to lean for this course.
+### You need to have prior good working knowledge of HTML, CSS and JavaScript to lean for this course.